How Can I Tell Seasonal Allergies From a Cold?

-Seasonal allergies and colds share common symptoms but have different causes, according to Sandra Hong, MD, in the department of Pulmonary, Allergy and Critical Care Medicine.
+Seasonal allergies and colds share common symptoms but have different causes, according to allergist Sandra Hong, MD.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy